smarr/gil-sem-demos/blog/python-gil.md

 To enable people to test their code on these versions closer to semantics that match a no-GIL implementation,
-I would suggest to add a compile-time option that forces a GIL release and thread switch after bytecodes that may trigger behavior visible to other threads.
+I would suggest to add a compile-time option to CPython that forces a GIL release and thread switch after bytecodes that may trigger behavior visible to other threads.
 This way, people would have a chance to test on a stable system that is closer